How to Lead an Engaging Team Meeting

 Imagine the impact.
 For a small team of 10 people, the cost of these ineffective meetings can quickly rise to €130,000 per year, as shown by several detailed analyses on the subject.

 This visual perfectly summarizes the mindset to adopt.
-The success of a meeting does not happen by chance but through an intentional process.
+The success of a meeting does not rely on chance, but on an intentional process.

 To achieve this, there is a simple yet remarkably effective structure based on four essential elements.
 This is the necessary step to transform a constraint into a lever for collective performance.